 - Report (with/without photos): A basic report listing all the items surveyed.

-- Recommendations (with/without photos): A prioritised list of the recommendations made as part of the survey.
-The recommendations are listed in order of urgency/priority – those with timescale=NoAction will appear at the end.
+- Recommendations (with/without photos): A prioritised list of the recommendations made as part of the survey – ordered by urgency/priority.
+Those marked as ‘completed’ or with timescale=NoAction will appear at the end of the list.

 For the reports with photos, the most recent photo for each item is included (i.e. highest Pnnn number).
 You can select which photo to use for an item by setting the required photo’s Category to ‘Report’.
 If there are several photos with a Category of ‘Report’, then the most recent of these is included.

 - Complete report: A multi-page spreadsheet showing all possible columns and charts.
 This is intended as a report that you would cut down and extract just the bits you need.

 - Raw data: A spreadsheet of the raw data that was collected as part of the survey.
 This report is intended as a means for you to download and archive the survey data.